mooni/mooni/packages/widget/README.md

 ### Example apps

+An [example app](https://mooni-host-iframe.now.sh/) including Mooni widget have been published to let you try it.

-We provided some [example applications](../../host-example) that includes Mooni widget.
+We also provided some [code examples](host-example) that includes Mooni widget.

 ## Reference